ca-srg/ragent/README.md

 - **ragent-hybrid_search**: Execute hybrid search using BM25 and vector search
   - Parameters: `query`, `max_results`, `bm25_weight`, `vector_weight`, `use_japanese_nlp`
   - Returns: Structured search results with fused scores (hybrid BM25/vector) and references
+  - Score reference: see [doc/score.md](doc/score.md) for how the fused score is calculated and interpreted

 ### Authentication Flow